-Greek Organization Interest Groups
+Greek Fraternal Organizations and Interest Groups

-Greek Organizations interest groups are formed when a group of students begins the process of becoming a recognized student organization.
+Greek Fraternal Organization and interest groups are formed when a group of students begins the process of becoming a recognized student organization.
 Students can request a meeting with the SOLE Director to discuss the possibilities of organization recognition.
 The SOLE staff will assist with ideas in recruiting enough members to fulfill the five (5) members that are needed to be a recognized student organization.

-Greek organization interest groups must connect with the inter/national organization and ensure that they can fulfill the requirements to become a chapter.
+Greek Fraternal Organizations and interest groups must connect with the inter/national organization and ensure that they can fulfill the requirements to become a chapter.